 “Feynman said: ‘What I cannot create, I do not understand’.
 We are enacting that strategy systematically, from the ground up, atom by atom,” says Simmons.

 “In placing our phosphorus atoms in the silicon to make a qubit, we have demonstrated that we can use a scanning probe to directly measure the atom’s wave function, which tells us its exact physical location in the chip.
 We are the only group in the world who can actually see where our qubits are.”

 “Our competitive advantage is that we can put our high-quality qubit where we want it in the chip, see what we’ve made, and then measure how it behaves.
 We can add another qubit nearby and see how the two wave functions interact.
 And then we can start to generate replicas of the devices we have created,” she says.

-For the new study, the team placed two qubits – one made of two phosphorus atoms and one made of a single phosphorus atom – 16 nanometres apart in a silicon chip.
+For the new study, the team placed two qubits – one made of two phosphorus atoms and one made of a single phosphorus atom – 16 nanometers apart in a silicon chip.

-“Using electrodes that were patterned onto the chip with similar precision techniques, we were able to control the interactions between these two neighbouring qubits, so the quantum spins of their electrons became correlated,” says study lead co-author, Dr Matthew Broome, formerly of UNSW and now at the University of Copenhagen.
+“Using electrodes that were patterned onto the chip with similar precision techniques, we were able to control the interactions between these two neighboring qubits, so the quantum spins of their electrons became correlated,” says study lead co-author, Dr. Matthew Broome, formerly of UNSW and now at the University of Copenhagen.

 “It was fascinating to watch.
 When the spin of one electron is pointing up, the other points down, and vice versa.

-Study lead co-author, UNSW’s Sam Gorman, says: “Theory had predicted the two qubits would need to be placed 20 nanometres apart to see this correlation effect.
-But we found it occurs at only 16 nanometres apart.
+Study lead co-author, UNSW’s Sam Gorman, says: “Theory had predicted the two qubits would need to be placed 20 nanometers apart to see this correlation effect.
+But we found it occurs at only 16 nanometers apart.

 “In our quantum world, this is a very big difference,” he says.
 “It is also brilliant, as an experimentalist, to be challenging the theory.”